About Us

 Purpose and Scope

+The Technology Collaboration Programme on High-Temperature Superconductivity (HTS TCP) was founded in 1990 a few years after HTS was discovered, which launched a global race to find even “warmer” superconductors and additional application areas.
+Today, the TCP works to identify and assess the potential applications and benefits of superconductivity in the power grid, as well as what technical, economic, and regulatory barriers must be overcome to achieve them.
+It also monitors applications of HTS in other sectors where successful deployments have created spillover effects that benefit the technology’s power sector prospects.
 The mission of the International Energy Agency’s Technology Collaboration Program on High-Temperature Superconductivity (HTS TCP) is to evaluate the status and assess the prospects for future use of HTS by the electric power sector within the developed and developing world and to disseminate these results to decision makers in government, the private sector, and the research and development (R&D) community.

 The HTS TCP conducts outreach directed toward the following groups of stakeholders: